1989–90 Charlotte Hornets season

-The 1989–90 NBA season was the Charlotte Hornets' second season in the National Basketball Association.
-In the 1989 NBA draft, the Hornets selected J.R.
-Reid from the University of North Carolina with the fifth overall pick.
+The 1989–90 Charlotte Hornets season was the Charlotte Hornets' second season in the National Basketball Association.
+After finishing with a 20–62 record in their inaugural season, the Hornets received the fifth overall pick in the 1989 NBA draft, and selected power forward J.R.
+Reid from the University of North Carolina.
 The Hornets moved from the Eastern Conference to the Western Conference, also switching from the Atlantic Division to the Midwest Division for the season.

-In December, the team traded Kurt Rambis to the Phoenix Suns for Armen Gilliam.
-Gilliam would lead the Hornets in scoring averaging 18.8 points per game.
-Head Coach Dick Harter was replaced by Gene Littles at midseason, following a disappointing 8–32 start.
-The team finished the season with a record of 19 wins and 63 losses, one game worse than the previous year.
-Reid was named to the All-Rookie Second Team.
+In December, the team traded Kurt Rambis to the Phoenix Suns in exchange for Armen Gilliam.
+Head Coach Dick Harter was replaced by Gene Littles at mid-season, following a disappointing 8–32 start to the regular season.
+The Hornets struggled and finished in last place in the Midwest Division with a record of 19 wins and 63 losses, one game worse than the previous year.

+Gilliam led the Hornets in scoring averaging 18.8 points per game, while Reid was named to the NBA All-Rookie Second Team.
+During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Chapman participated in the NBA Slam Dunk Contest.
 Despite the lack of success on the court, the Hornets sold out every home game, finishing second in the NBA in attendance during the season.